WasmEdge/WasmEdge/docs/book/en/src/intro/use/saas.md

 It is also known as 飞书 aka the Chinese Slack.
 It is created by Byte Dance, the parent company of Tiktok.

 * [Build a serverless chatbot for Lark](http://reactor.secondstate.info/zh/docs/user_guideline.html)

-If you have any great ideas on WasmEdge, don't hesitate to open [a GitHub issue](https://github.com/WasmEdge/WasmEdge/issues) to discuss together.